Mobile Sports Massage In York – Expert Therapy At Home

 • Practical advice on posture, daily habits, and movement patterns that I notice during the session

-Because I’m a mobile therapist, I come to your home in York.
-This isn’t just about convenience.
+Because I’m a mobile therapist I come to your home, but this isn’t just about convenience.
 Treating you in your own environment gives me a much better understanding of your daily reality.
 This can include your sofa, office chair, bed, or car seat which all give clues about why certain areas keep tightening up.
 It also means you can fully relax during and after the session without having to drive, which significantly improves results.

 I won’t give you the same generic massage every time.
-Some sessions are more clinical and remedial.
-Others are deeper sports-style work.
+Some sessions are more clinical, others are deeper sports-style work.
 Some clients need a careful balance of release work and mobility.
 I adapt every single session based on how your body presents on the day.

 Frequently Asked Questions